MicrosoftDocs/defender-docs/defender-xdr/device-profile.md

 Here, you can get a quick look at the device's active alerts, and any currently logged on users.

-If the device is enrolled in Microsoft Defender for Endpoint, you'll also see the device's risk level and any available data on security assessments.
+If the device is enrolled in Microsoft Defender for Endpoint, you also see the device's risk level and any available data on security assessments.
 The security assessments describe the device's exposure level, provide security recommendations, and list affected software and discovered vulnerabilities.

 ### Alerts tab

-The **Alerts** tab contains a list of alerts that have been raised on the device, from both Microsoft Defender for Identity and Microsoft Defender for Endpoint.
+The **Alerts** tab contains a list of alerts that were raised on the device, from both Microsoft Defender for Identity and Microsoft Defender for Endpoint.

 :::image type="content" source="./media/mtp-device-profile/hybrid-device-tab-alerts.png" alt-text="The Alerts tab for device profile in the Microsoft Defender portal" lightbox="./media/mtp-device-profile/hybrid-device-tab-alerts.png":::

 You can customize the number of items displayed and which columns are displayed for each item.
 The default behavior is to list 30 items per page.

-The columns in this tab include information on the severity of the threat that triggered the alert and status, investigation state, and who the alert has been assigned to.
+The columns in this tab include information on the severity of the threat that triggered the alert and status, investigation state, and who the alert is assigned to.

 The *impacted entities* column refers to the device (entity) whose profile you're currently viewing, plus any other devices in your network that are affected.

 Selecting an item from this list opens a flyout containing even more information about the selected alert.

-This list can be filtered by severity, status, or who the alert has been assigned to.
+This list can be filtered by severity, status, or who the alert is assigned to.

 ### Timeline tab